ncalteen/actions-docker-training/Exercises/20-Deployment-API.md

-# Utilizing GitHub Deployment API
+# Use GitHub's Deployment API to Update Environments

 This exercise will walk you through utilizing the **Github Deployment API** on your current repository.